 1. Children learn emotional regulation from us.
 Kids won't always do what we say, but they will always, eventually, do what we do.

-If parents indulge in throwing things, slamming doors, and yelling, so will they.
-If we can stay calm, they learn that it's not actually an emergency
+If parents indulge in throwing their own tantrums, so will their children.
+If we can stay calm, they learn that it's not actually an emergency when